Daylight and Visual Comfort

 For this reason, daylight and glare should be considered through both design and operational lenses.

-How daylight modelling can support WELL-related decisions
+How daylight modelling can support WELL related decisions

 Daylight modelling can help project teams understand how daylight is likely to behave before a space is built or occupied.
 It can assess daylight availability, distribution, glare risk, façade response and the effect of shading or internal planning decisions.

 This can be useful when WELL is being considered because it provides evidence about the visual environment occupants may experience.
-It helps project teams move beyond general claims about daylight and into a more specific understanding of building performance.
+It helps project teams move beyond broad claims about daylight and into a more specific understanding of building performance.

 Daylight and glare in existing commercial buildings

-In existing buildings, daylight and glare issues often become visible through occupant feedback, screen visibility problems, hot zones near windows, over-reliance on blinds or inconsistent lighting conditions across the floorplate.
+In existing buildings, daylight and glare issues often become visible through occupant feedback, screen visibility problems, hot zones near windows, over reliance on blinds or inconsistent lighting conditions across the floor plate.

 These issues may be caused by façade limitations, workstation layout, poor solar control, excessive contrast, reflective surfaces or changes in how the space is used.
 WELL can help frame these issues as part of a broader indoor environmental quality review.